Michaelangel007/apple2_hgr_font_tutorial/README.md

     379:20 28 03 18 98 65 F5 85 F5 60

-Or are?
+Or are we stuck?
 Since we're using a function to calculate the destination address let's fix the order.

 We'll need to change the `X` offset in CursorRow() to `Y`;